kate-fie/syndirella/docs/source/user_guide.rst

 If there are reactants for certain reactions that you prefer to use, you can add them in `REACTANT_FILTER_CONSTANTS.json <https://github.com/kate-fie/syndirella/blob/13f73d8beda750c023739729d2681f5939d29e29/syndirella/constants/REACTANT_FILTER_CONSTANTS.json>`_.

-Please find more details and specification on editing these files in Reaction Constants <reaction_constants>.
+Please find more details and specification on editing these files in Reaction Constants.

 Basic Usage
 ===========